 Business types that can use the best advance

 The cash advance for business works best for companies in the UK that take card payments.
 A card payment terminal is requested for the cash advance.
-Merchant cash advances for pubs, Merchant cash advances for MOT Centres, Merchant cash advances for hairdressers, Merchant cash advances for retailers. this list is endless to the types of business that this finance product can support.
+Merchant cash advances for pubs, Merchant cash advances for MOT Centres, hairdressers, and retailers. this list is endless to the types of business that this finance product can support.

 Getting hi tech